Contraceptive injections contain a progestogen hormone which is similar to the natural progesterone produced by the ovaries.

 Fit and forget: Once you've had an injection, you don't need to remember to take or use contraception for 3 months (except Noristerat users – you’ll need another injection after 8 weeks).
 But remember to have your next injection on time.

 Periods: Periods are likely to change.
-They may stop completely, or be lighter, irregular, heavier or last longer.
+They may stop completely, or bleeding may be lighter, irregular, heavier or last longer.

 If 100 sexually active women don’t use any contraception, 80 to 90 will get pregnant in a year.

 If the injection is always used perfectly, according to instructions, it’s over 99% effective.
-This means that fewer than one injection user in 100 will get pregnant in one year.
+This means that fewer than one in 100 injection user will get pregnant in a year.

 If the injection is not always used according to instructions, about 6 in 100 injection users will get pregnant in one year.

 It’s important to have your next injection at the right time.
-If you miss, or are late, having the next injection you may no longer be protected from pregnancy.
+If you miss, or are late, having the next injection you may not be protected from pregnancy.

 The injection is a method of long-acting reversible contraception (LARC).
 LARC is very effective because while it’s being used you don’t have to remember to take or use contraception.